dxx/react-ssr/README.md

 ### `npm run build`

-Builds the app for production.<br>
+Builds the app for production.

+## `npm run start`

+Starts the server for production.